iamleot/imglocate/README.md

-imglocate is a Python 3 script that uses [OpenCV](https://opencv.org/) to detect objects in images and write annotations in separate text files as TSV (tab-separated values) containing: label (object detected), confidence and bounding box (as an x, y, height, width tuple).
+imglocate is a Python 3 script that uses [OpenCV](https://opencv.org/) to detect objects in images and write annotations in separate text files as TSV (tab-separated values) containing: label (object detected), confidence and bounding box (as an x, y, width, height tuple).

 Annotating an image is simple as `imglocate annotate`!: